 My name is Kate Davies.
-I live in Edinburgh with Tom (a man) Bruce (a labrador retriever) and Jesus (a cat).
-I love writing, designing, and walking in our wonderful Scottish landscape.
+I live in a small steading on the edge of the Scottish Highlands where I love writing, designing, and walking in the wonderful landscapes that surround me.
 I find that all of these activities have a creative and a critical dimension and the best of possible worlds is one in which I productively combine them all.

 Some days I feel like a writer who enjoys designing knitwear, on others I seem to be a designer preoccupied with textile history.
-On most days I feel like someone who is recovering from a serious stroke, though one hopes that this may change in time.
 I have written books and feature articles on a wide range of topics from the American Revolution to the history of lace.
 I combine my interests in writing and knitwear design in my popular 2012 book, Colours of Shetland as well as in my digital magazine Textisles.

-Get in Touch: If you are an editor with a commission or a yarn store with a trade enquiry, please contact me at the following address:
+Get in Touch: If you are an editor or curator with a commission, or a yarn store with a trade enquiry, please contact me at the following address:

 Publications: some of my publications that you may find of interest: